joaomcoliveira/netbox-lab/README.md

 - `test`: Runs unit tests on helper functions via `pytest`
 - `clean`: Deletes `.pyc` and `.log` files
 - `all`: Default target that runs the sequence `clean lint test`

+## Output

+Program prints all hostnames in NetBox environment (filters may apply).
+From this inventory, it then prints the NAPALM and Netmiko supported devices, software version running on each device and whether the custom field in NetBox was updated.